feature-image

 Charley Hull could foresee a poor major after she witnessed the shocking conditions of the venue on the Wednesday of the event.
 She confessed that the course might become a nightmare if the conditions don’t improve.

 And her incredible foresight came true.
 The 2025 Chevron Championship saw a few suspended rounds.
-By the second day, the players had already witnessed rain, thunder, and lighting.
+By the second day, the players had already witnessed rain, thunder, and lightning.
 Fortunately, the event didn’t need to be extended beyond the scheduled four days.
 Could the 2026 Chevron Championship also experience the same fate?

 ADVERTISEMENT